A new version of this title is now part of my new book, 'The Secular Fundamentalist'.

 The fact is that none of us have more than a temporary license over whatever we hold, and that applies as much to indigenous groups as it does to aristocrats, as Jews, as pre-industrial tenant farmers, as it does to the rest of us.

 The Japanese would have removed the European tenure of its system of land ownership if they had invaded Australian in 1942-3 and that would have been that; cancelled, just like that of their predecessors.
-Demands for restitution of land would have been met by firing squads.
+Demands for restitution of land would have been met by firing squads or the sword.
 The only option for ethnic Europeans would have been to become as Japanese as possible, work very hard to win their trust and confidence, and gradually improve their status off the bottom rung of the Japanese ladder, even if it took a century or two.

 But beyond the politics of imperialist ‘aggression’, were the British (and any other competing imperial wannabees) supposed to declare the Australian continent an inviolable anthropological museum?
 I don't think so.
 Who would enforce its continental boundaries?
 If the British had made such a unilateral declaration, they would have had to have left at least a squadron of the Royal Navy to keep the French and the Dutch out, wouldn't they?
 Who was going to pay for that, even in the totally implausible event that anyone would have ever considered it?
 Who would have advocated such a move when industrialism was increasingly mandating that food and raw materials supply would have to be globalized, and threatened with Malthusian collapse if it didn’t?